F/W ‘22: The Trends and Designers That Stood Out on the Runway

 If you follow fashion, you know that Fashion Weeks just ended.
-Fashion Weeks are industry events where luxury fashion brands and designers come together to display their collection for the upcoming seasons.
+Fashion Weeks are industry events where luxury fashion brands and designers come together to display their collection for the upcoming seasons and share on the runways of the world's biggest fashion stages.
 Annually, there are two major collections: Summer-Spring and Fall-Winter.
 They are presented in the four major fashion hubs of the world: New York, London, Paris, and Milan.
 The Fall-Winter 2022 Ready-to-Wear Fashion Week just took place and lit a fire in the fashion industry.
 Months and months of preparation led to some of the most eye-catching, head-turning, and memorable moments.

 Here are some of the best looks from the Fall 2022 Ready-to-Wear collections:

 If there was any brand that understood the assignment regarding athleisure, it was Gucci.
 Alessandro Michele’s collaboration with Adidas allowed Gucci to try its hand at athleisure, and they succeeded.
 The brick-red tracksuit along with the yellow-tinted sunglasses and striped baseball cap screamed comfort and style together.
 The big black belt adds nostalgia from the ‘90s and the entire look feels chic, hippy, and stylish.
 Kudos to Gucci for nailing the athleisure trend and making fashion comfortable and cool.